UN-OCHA/common_design_system/cd-toc/README.md

 ## Purpose and Usage
 A list of links to page headings for onpage navigation.

+Default behaviour is to grow to fit available content.
+When floated, the width is restricted.

 ## Caveats
 This is currently using cd-utilities for the float rules.
+Due to the use of the CSS counters, the list items do not indent when wrapped.

 ### Variants